cclauss/hello-python/README.md

 ---------------
 Edit __runtime.txt__ to select desired runtime: __python-2.7.6__ or __python-3.4.0__ or __pypy-1.9__

-NOTE: pypy-2.3 did not seem to work on BlueMix.
+NOTE: `pypy-2.3` does not yet seem to work on BlueMix.